 - Manual water temperature adjustment dial

-- Compact design – fits in all in one systems
+- Compact design – fits in all in one system

 - Only available in smaller wattage

-5. Aqueon Pro Adjustable Heater – An Aquarium Heater with Limited Lifetime Warranty
+5. Aqueon Pro Adjustable Heater – An Aquarium Heater with a Limited Lifetime Warranty

 If you are looking for a reliable shatterproof adjustable submersible heater, with a limited lifetime warranty, look no further than the Aqueon Pro Adjustable Heater.
 Aqueon has been in the Aquarium industry for a long time and many of us have trusted them for our tanks as many of the standard tanks old these days are manufactured either by Aqueon or Marineland.